The target and initial discovery

 Responsible disclosure and credits

-Mitigations and recommendations
+Mitigations

-- Escape or sanitize user-generated HTML before rendering in admin or privileged contexts.
+javascript:protocols in user-supplied links.
+Normalize and validate href attributes on the server before saving. - Escape or sanitize user-generated HTML before rendering in privileged contexts.
 Avoid echoing raw templates into admin-facing feeds.

-- Apply a strict Content Security Policy on privileged pages to block inline scripts and untrusted script sources.
+- Apply a strict Content Security Policy on privileged pages to block inline scripts and untrusted sources.

 Final notes